vitalvas/oneauth/docs/docs/index.md

 ---
 # OneAuth

-!!! danger
-    This project is in the early stages of development and is not ready for use in production.

 OneAuth is a custom SSH agent (maybe not only in the future) for working with built-in PKI on top of Yubikey, which:

 * does initial Yubikey setup